 Online resources for children

 Alongside their studies, your child will find comfort in routines at school that include regular breaks and different ways of learning, so build your own 'new normal' at home.
-You might choose to start each day live streaming the 9am PE workout from Joe Wicks, but could also save it for a mid-morning energiser or choose some of the other daily challenges out there to break up your child's 'schoolday'.
+You might choose to start each day live streaming the 9am PE workout from Joe Wicks, but could also save it for a mid-morning energiser or choose some of the other daily online sessions out there to break up your child's 'schoolday'.

 There are loads of trusted resources available online to help parents with their childrens' learning: